Lornavav/The-Big-Stream-Theory/README.md

 ### Surface

+#### Colour Scheme

 I created a logo using [Free Logo Maker](https://www.namecheap.com/) and from there I like the colour scheme and went over to [Coolors](https://coolors.co/) to create the below colour pallette.

 ![Colour pallette](documentation/images/colour_pallette.png)

+### Typography

+Again I took inspiration from the logo I crated on the above website.
+I never ended up using the logo as I couldnt get it to fit on the bavbar properly.
+I liked the font they used which was Overpass which I imported from

 ## Agile Development